 - Solicit the help of a career coach.
 Career coaches can assist in helping you define/redefine your career goals.
 If required most career coaches can also help you with resume preparation and job interviewing tips as well.

 - Follow up when required.
 Recruiters usually have hundreds of candidates they are working with so their time is valuable.
-Show them that you are committed to your job search success.
+You show them that you are committed to your job search success.

 - Make sure you have cleaned up all your social media.
 Always be aware that recruiters are very likely to check you out on social media.
 As a mature adult it is unlikely that you will have problems with a Facebook or Twitter account that is undesirable.
 But is your LinkedIn profile reflecting who you are in the workplace?
 Does it demonstrate what you are capable of?
 Have others shown their support of you through recommendations and testimonials?